 12.30 Journalists views on Brexit

-The conference will start with a presentation of the NUJ all-members Brexit survey results and the union’s ethics framework, with a discussion about the current problems with media oversight and regulation.
+The conference started with a presentation of the NUJ all-members Brexit survey results and the union’s ethics framework, with a discussion about the current problems with media oversight and regulation.

 Introduced by professor Chris Frost, chair of the NUJ ethics council.